Friday, March 24th, 2023 12:30 PM-6:15 PM

 Break I (3:15-3:25 PM)

-Following what IALR expects to be an engaging discussion among Panel I’s speakers and the audience, the symposium will hear from Catherine Porter of the New York Times who will be joined in conversation with a member of IALR’s executive board to discuss what lead her to the deep-dive reporting on Haiti’s forced reparations payments to France and the lengths the French government went to secure those payments up to the post-WWII modern era, despite Haiti’s economic troubles.
+Following what IALR expects to be an engaging discussion among Panel I’s speakers and the audience, the symposium will hear from Catherine Porter of the New York Times who will be joined in conversation with David Scollan, Managing Editor & Symposium Chair, and Nicholas Pierre Paul, Student Writing Editor, Inter-American Law Review, to discuss what lead her to the deep-dive reporting on Haiti’s forced reparations payments to France and the lengths the French government went to secure those payments up to the post-WWII modern era, despite Haiti’s economic troubles.
 Specifically, we look forward to asking Ms. Porter the “how to” questions related to the inter-play between her work as a journalist and the legal or logistical hurdles she had to overcome to secure access to French government records and interviews with former government officials to conduct her reporting and, ultimately, inspire this symposium.
 This “fireside chat” will also include time for Q&A from the audience to maximize student engagement.

 Ms. Porter’s investigative journalism and writing contributed to the New York Times multi-part series “The Ransom” detailing how France, the U.S., and other western powers systemically drained Haiti of its resources and straddled then young nation with steep debt.